 To export to one of these formats, choose File > Export.
 On the Export dialog, specify a file name for the exported document, then select the required format in the File format list and click the Export button.

 E-mailing documents

 LibreOffice provides several ways to send documents quickly and easily as e-mail attachments in one of three formats: OpenDocument (LibreOffice’s default format), Microsoft Office formats, or PDF.

+Note